• Skip to primary navigation

 Baked Salad (VEGAN)

 The warm, comforting vegan baked salad will leave you feeling nourished and satisfied.
-It's dressed with a beautiful pecan toasted balsamic vinaigrette.
+It's dressed with a beautiful pecan toasted no oil balsamic vinaigrette.
 This delicious salad is oil-free, soy-free, protein-packed, and very satisfying.

 Ingredients